evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 1. A "Greet" **Button**.
 1. And a **TextView** that will show the greeting message.

 Each control on the screen will have a unique ID.
-Those IDs will be used in our tests to interact with them.
+Those IDs will be used in our tests to interact with the views.
 The IDs are: `greetEditText`, `greetButton` and `messageTextView`.

 <img src='/image/blog/2015-04-05-testing-activity-in-android-studio-tutorial-part-3/0000_greeter_app_components_with_ids.png' alt='Components of the Greeter app with IDs' class='isMax100PercentWide hasBorderShade90'>